joelakuhn/mssqlbrowser/README.md

 - Allow saving and opening queries.
 - Add vim bindings.
 - Save data with or without headers.
+- Add a "working" animation while fetching long queries.
+- Improve how errors are displayed.

 Bigger stuff:
 - Ability to edit values